jenseng/i18nliner-js/README.md

 i18nliner dump
 ```

-This extracts all default translations from your codebase, merges them with any
+This extracts all default translations from your codebase and outputs them
-other ones (from pre-existing translation files), and outputs them to
-`locales/generated/translations.json` (or `.js` if using i18n.js)
+to `config/locales/generated/en.json`

 ### It's okay to lose your keys